dart-lang/language/working/0015-infer-required/feature-specification.md

 in the language repository, even before `required` was a modifier in the language.
-In addition to making this point, the issues contain many concrete ideas about how this could be turned into an actual language feature, up to rather complete proposals.
+In addition to making this point, the issues contain many concrete ideas about how this could be turned into an actual language feature, up to rather complete proposals, in particular issue 3287.
 This proposal is just a consolidation of this body of prior work.

 *    [#15 Problem: Syntax for optional parameters and required named parameters is verbose and unfamiliar](https://github.com/dart-lang/language/issues/15)
 *    [#878 [proposal] non-nullable named parameters required by default](https://github.com/dart-lang/language/issues/878)